slact/nchan/README.md

 Yes it does.
 Like Nginx, Nchan can easily handle as much traffic as you can throw at it.
 I've tried to benchmark it, but my benchmarking tools are much slower than Nchan.
 The data I've gathered is on how long Nchan itself takes to respond to every subscriber after publishing a message -- this excludes TCP handshake times and internal HTTP request parsing.
 Basically, it measures how Nchan scales assuming all other components are already tuned for scalability.
 The graphed data are averages of 5 runs with 50-byte messages.

 With a well-tuned OS and network stack on commodity server hardware, expect to handle upwards of 300K concurrent subscribers per second at minimal CPU load.
-Nchan can also be scaled out to multiple Nginx instances using the [Redis storage engine](#nchan_use_redis).
+Nchan can also be scaled out to multiple Nginx instances using the [Redis storage engine](#nchan_use_redis), and that too can be scaled up beyond a single-point-of-failure by using Redis Cluster.

 Currently, Nchan's performance is limited by available memory bandwidth.
 This can be improved significantly in future versions with fewer allocations and the use of contiguous memory pools.
 Please consider supporting Nchan to speed up the work of memory cache optimization.